 No Impact.
 The 2013 MND found that activities planned for the current RGP 94 are routine in nature and would not conflict with existing zoning for agricultural use or conflict with a Williamson Act contract.
 Similarly, the proposed project would not be located on or adjacent to land under a Williamson Act contract, nor would it occur on land zoned by the City for agricultural use (City of Escondido 2012).
-Therefore, the proposed project would not conflict with existing zoning for agricultural use or conflict with a Williamson Act contract and no new impacts would occur.
+Therefore, the proposed project would not conflict with existing zoning for agricultural use or conflict with a Williamson Act contract.